Symbol graphic for Matter bindings

 On top of that, there is a lack of controls: Apps such as Apple Home, Google Home & Co do not offer the option of establishing direct connections between Matter devices.
 Corresponding menus pose a challenge for UX designers because there are so many possible pairings – between lamps, switches, thermostats, shutters, weather and room sensors … each with different settings.
 The incentive to implement something like that is limited, partly because the platforms work without Bindings.
 Their smart home hubs, such as the Apple HomePod, an Amazon Echo or Google Nest Hub, fulfill the same purpose with rules and automations.

 It will therefore be some time before Bindings find their way into the major Matter platforms if that happens at all.
 Hopes are currently pinned on open-source solutions such as Home Assistant or other independent controllers that are yet to come.
-For now, manufacturers such as Eve Systems only have the choice of realizing the Binding of devices via their own Matter-enabled app.
+Home Assistant (link) took the first step at the end of June 2025: The beta version of the Matter add-on 8.1.0 (link) offers the option of establishing direct connections between Matter products.
+However, this is still very rudimentary and rather cumbersome.
+For now, manufacturers such as Eve Systems an Lifx only have the choice of realizing the Binding of devices via their own app.

 Share this information: